NicolasLagaillardie/mpst_rust_github/artifact.md

 Those two approaches, respectively `top-down` and `bottom-up` approaches, are described separately hereafter. -->

 ### 3.1 Top-down: Generating Types from Scribble

-In the `top-down` approach, protocols written in the protocol description langauge `Scribble` are used for generating Mp-anon types.
+In the `top-down` approach, protocols written in the protocol description language `Scribble` are used for generating Mp-anon types.

 You can use our implementation of the recursive `Fibonacci` protocol provided in the `Scribble` repository as a start.
 The protocol is located in [scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr](scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr)

 1️⃣ &nbsp; Generate Rust Types from Scribble

 ```bash
 cd scribble-java/